 Why go?
 Located right on the city’s stunning waterfront, Supha’s Street Food Emporium pride themselves on bringing the real taste of South-East Asia to Plymouth’s hungry diners.
 While their dishes may be inspired by countries thousands of miles away, they also pride themselves on keeping things local, meaning most of their meat and fish is sourced from suppliers close to their doorstep.
 All the curry pastes are made in-house too, so you’re guaranteed an authentic, tasty experience.

 What is it?
-Run by the University of Plymouth, this cultural hub offers the largest contemporary art gallery in the city.
+Run by the University of Plymouth, this cultural hub offers the largest contemporary art gallery in the city, The Levinsky Gallery.

 What is it?
 This vintage record store sells vinyl, vintage garms and one-off music memorabilia.